MISP/misp-bump/README.md

 With MISPBump it is easy to share events on your MISP instance with other instances.
 Instead of generating organisations, sync-users and sync-servers you scan only two QR-Codes and the job is done.

+# Security

+A keyagreement is realized with Diffie Hellman (Elliptic Curve 256 Bit), and the data sent afterwards is encrypted with AES.

 # How does it work?

 1. Gather your organisation information from your MISP instance